abruzzi/react-application-is-not-a-thing/readme.md

 );
 ```

-Here, we’re iterating through the state `paymentMethods` and mapping each element into a JSX node, which will, in turn, be rendered as a radio button inside a `label`.
+We’re iterating through the state `paymentMethods` and mapping each element into a JSX node which will be rendered as a radio button inside a `label`.
 And after that, there will be a button beneath to show the total amount of an order.

 ### The problem with the initial implementation